 Illinois has a limit on the amount of a classical payday loan: $1,000 or 25% of the gross monthly income, whichever is less.
 Loans can be taken from 13 days up to 120 days.
-Finance charges should not exceed 15.5% per $100 borrowed.
-However, actual APR in the state nears 404%*.
+Finance charges should not exceed 36%.
 Criminal actions are prohibited.

-The state of Illinois offers 3 payday loan products at the moment: a small consumer loan with APR not more than 99%, payday installment loans that last up to 6 months and have an APR up to 400%, and payday loans (according to the website of Illinois Attorney General).
+Until March 23, 2021, the state of Illinois offered 3 payday loan products at the moment: a small consumer loan with APR not more than 99%, payday installment loans that last up to 6 months and have an APR up to 400%, and payday loans (according to the website of Illinois Attorney General).

 Illinois Payday Lending Statutes